Hagen10/Pico1/README.md

 ```

 To get logs, open a terminal and type `ls /dev/tty.usb*` which should give you a device such as `/dev/tty.usbmodem11401`.
 Note, that the device does not show up when in BOOTSEL mode.
 You need to flash the program on the microcontroller first, and then you can get logs.
 Afterwards, run `screen /dev/tty.usbmodem11401 115200` to receive logs in the terminal.

+### Using Pico 2

+When using Pico 2, CmakeLists.txt must be updated with board type set to pico2 in `set(PICO_BOARD pico2 CACHE STRING "Board type")`